 Why Do People With Disabilities Need Special Clothing?

-Adaptive clothing often makes it easier to get dressed, promotes independence, and improves comfort for people with limited mobility or with disabilities.
+Adaptive clothing often makes it easier to get dressed, promotes independence, and improves comfort for people with limited mobility or disabilities.

 For example, if a person is experiencing incontinence, adaptive clothing is easy to remove discreetly, easily, and quickly.

 How Does Adaptive Clothing Help The Elderly, Seniors, Or People With Disabilities?